5 Ways to Slash Your Spending and Increase Your Savings

 Generally, you can make a good healthy lunch for less than five dollars a day.
 You can create a weekly meal plan to help control your lunch budget.
 I pack a lunch daily and most times it consists of leftovers from last night’s dinner.

 Cheap fast-food meals or vending machine meals that may be available are not healthy to eat, and eating that food may lead to increased medical costs in the future.
 Sure, eating out for lunch can be a relaxing and enjoyable experience, but if your goal is to save money, it should be considered more of a treat rather than an everyday occurrence.

 - Cut Dual Services

 One example of dual services is having a landline and a cell phone.
 Often you do not need both of these services.
-Another area that you may consider cutting back is a gym membership when you have access to a gym at work, in your apartment complex, or a walking park nearby.
+Another area that you may consider cutting back is a gym membership when you have access to a gym at work, in your apartment complex, or in a walking park nearby.
 You may also consider cutting back on your cable package if you are looking for ways to save money.
-Cancel the paper edition of newspaper and magazine subscription.
-The online subscription of newspapers and magazines are usually much cheaper.
+Cancel the paper edition of newspaper and magazine subscriptions.
+An online subscription to newspapers and magazines is usually much cheaper.
 Look carefully at all the services you use to see where you can save money.

 - Buy Clothes out of Season

 One easy way to slash your clothing cost is to buy clothes at the end of the season.
 Buy summer clothes at the end of summer and winter at the end of winter.
 Granted, the selection may not be great, but you can save a ton of money.
 Be mindful of clothes cleaning expenses.
 Wash clothing when possible.
 Check out consignment stores and thrift stores.
 You may be surprised at what you may find.